brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 Ladies and gentlemen, the winner (for now): iA&nbsp;Writer.
 {.imgcCaption}

 *For now*, iA Writer is the winner for my heart and mind when it comes to picking a writing app.
 I use it to write both the WIP and posts like this one, and I like it more every day.
-I share the feelings of those who say it actually makes them want to write something just so they can use it, especially its iOS version, which I prefer greatly to those for Scrivener and Ulysses[^scrolling_iAW]---and that's high praise, because each of those is outstanding in its own way.
+I share the feelings of those who say it actually makes them want to write something just so they can use it, especially its iOS version, which I prefer greatly to those for Scrivener and Ulysses[^scrolling_iAW] --- and that's high praise, because each of those is outstanding in its own way.

 [^scrolling_iAW]: To be fair, I'll mention one annoying problem in iA Writer for iOS: many times, when you attempt to select text, the cursor suddenly goes all caffeinated on you and wildly selects far more than what you intended.
 It appears to be a known bug which I hope the iA folks will fix soon.